Last updated on January 5th, 2021

 Luxury accommodation in Aewol: Aguila Hotel Jeju Oceano Suite

 Situated close to Hyeopjae Beach on the northwest coast of Jeju Island, Aguila Hotel offers incredible views from its infinity pool that overlooks the ocean.
-Make sure you catch the sunset from the outdoor terrace!
+This alone makes Aguila one of the best Jeju hotels.

-The rooms are spacious and feature top-quality amenities as well as floor to ceiling windows.
+The rooms are spacious and feature top-quality amenities, as well as floor-to-ceiling windows.
 It’s a favorite for couples looking for a hassle-free and comfortable getaway.

 Mid-Range Accommodation in Aewol: Jeju Resort